 And he developed a love of modern literature.
 He named the Joyce Bookshops after James Joyce.
 He was also a huge fan of dada: that cultural movement that espoused anarchy and ridiculed bourgeois thinking and the meaninglessness of modern culture.
 Those who worked for him, including my friend LK, might agree that dada would inform his business philosophy.

-Somewhere along the line, Everett learned the book trade and opened his bookstores: almost always in the skid row district of whatever city they were in.
+Somewhere along the line, Everett learned the book trade and began opening or acquiring bookstores: almost always in the skid row district of whatever city they were in.

-Over the years Joyce Bookstores opened and closed throughout the Bay Area, but there were never less than a couple of them and as many as ten at one point.
+Over the years various Joyce Bookshops opened and closed throughout the Bay Area, but there were never less than a couple of them: as many as ten at one point.
 Everett used to call himself “The Last of the Empire Builders, the Largest West of Chugwater.”
 He gave himself the title of Uberungameinageneraldirektor, which was a German portmanteau meaning, something like heap big major general director.
 I attribute these statements to Everett’s love of absurdism, distrust of authority (even in himself) and a sense of humor as dry as talc.

 Everett Cunningham was expert with many kinds of scholarly and high-end books, and he knew how to dispose of them privately.
 But when he stocked his own shops, the books were always priced wrong: too high or too low.
 Much was elderly and uninteresting at any price.

 And again, Everett’s bookstores were drab and strange.
 Where he decorated at all, he did it with intent to befuddle, confuse, and outrage.
 He would intentionally seek out and buy very bad amateur drawings or paintings at the flea market and hang them on the walls of his stores; he’d label them with odd captions of his own devising.
 The most notorious of these was an oil painting of a dead man lying in a casket, captioned “It was in the Trib,” from the advertising slogan of the Oakland Tribune newspaper.